skrattaren/apf.rst/apf.rst

   point to the origin of this phrase, I'd be interested to know it – possibly from the US civil rights movement of the 1960s.

-  It's been mentioned more than once that the Stanley Kubrick movie "`Full Metal Jacket`_", the character Joker bandies words with a marine called Animal Mother, who answers: "You talk the talk but do you walk the walk?"
+  It's been mentioned more than once that the Stanley Kubrick movie **Full Metal Jacket**, the character Joker bandies words with a marine called Animal Mother, who answers: "You talk the talk but do you walk the walk?"
   This encounter may be significant purely because Animal Mother's helmet bears the text "I AM BECOME DEATH".